mnguye95/personal-blog/src/posts/increase-conversions-auto-complete.md

 ![Where to find the API key if you lost it](/assets/images/increase-conversions-auto-complete/show-api-key.png "Where to find the API key if you lost it")

-I'm using [Elementor](https://be.elementor.com/visit/?bta=13962&brand=elementor) as my Wordpress page builder.
-You can use any page or form builder.
-This plugin works with any form that has an 'id' attribute.
+I'm using [Elementor](https://be.elementor.com/visit/?bta=13962&brand=elementor) as my WordPress page builder.
+Any page or form builder will work as long as the form has an 'id' attribute.

-Head over to your Wordpress website and find the form you'd like to have auto-complete enabled.
+Head over to your WordPress website and find a form you'd like to have auto-complete enabled.

-Right click the input field and select "Inspect". ***(Skip this step if you know your form ID)***
+Right-click the input field and select "Inspect". ***(Skip this step if you know your form ID)***

 ![Inspect the form's code to find the form ID](/assets/images/increase-conversions-auto-complete/inspect-form.png "Inspect the form's code to find the form ID")